tiyd-python-2015-01/curriculum/assignments/traffic-simulation/README.md

 Given all this information, create a simulation of traffic on this road.
 Even though the road is not circular in real life, you should treat it as such: cars exiting the road start again at the beginning.
 This is to simulate a continuous stream of traffic.
-When you start the simulation, add cars to the road every 2-6 seconds until the road is full.
-Then start collecting data after that point now that you have a continuous stream.
+When you start the simulation, add 30 cars to the road per kilometer, evenly spaced.
+Then run the simulation for one minute to get a continuous, randomized stream of traffic.

-The optimal speed limit is one standard deviation above the mean speed limit.
+The optimal speed limit is one standard deviation above the mean speed.
 For ease of drivers, this should be rounded down to an integer.

 Your final report should have a graph of traffic over time, showing traffic